 A: An investment in our shares involves a high degree of risk.
-These risks include, among others: (1) we have a limited operating history; (2) the lack of a public trading market for shares of our common stock, which will make it difficult for you to sell your shares of our common stock; (3) the significant restrictions and limitations on your ability to have all or any portion of your shares of our common stock repurchased under our share repurchase program; (4) the amount of our distributions is uncertain, we may pay distributions from sources such as borrowings, offering proceeds or advances and the deferral of fees and expense reimbursements by our advisor and because this is a blind pool offering, it is likely that distributions paid during the early stages of our offering and before we have acquired a substantial portfolio of real estate assets will be funded primarily from offering proceeds; (5) other than any investments identified in this prospectus, you will not have the opportunity to evaluate our investments prior to purchasing shares of our common stock; (6) our advisor and other affiliates face conflicts of interest as a result of compensation arrangements, time constraints and competition for investments; and (7) we pay substantial fees and expenses to our advisor and its affiliates, including the dealer manager for this offering, which were not negotiated at arm's length and therefore may be higher than fees payable to unaffiliated parties.
-For a detailed discussion of the risks associated with this offering, see "Risk Factors."
+These risks include, among others: (1) we have a limited operating history; (2) the lack of a public trading market for shares of our common stock, which will make it difficult for you to sell your shares of our common stock; (3) the significant restrictions and limitations on your ability to have all or any portion of your shares of our common stock repurchased under our share repurchase program; (4) the amount of our distributions is uncertain, we may pay distributions from sources such as borrowings, offering proceeds or advances and the deferral of fees and expense reimbursements by our advisor; (5) other than any investments identified in this prospectus, you will not have the opportunity to evaluate our investments prior to purchasing shares of our common stock; (6) our advisor and other affiliates face conflicts of interest as a result of compensation arrangements, time constraints and competition for investments; (7) we pay substantial fees and expenses to our advisor and its affiliates, including Moody Securities, LLC, or Moody Securities, the dealer manager for this offering, which were not negotiated at arm's-length and therefore may be higher than fees payable to unaffiliated parties; (8) there can be no certainty that the mergers will be consummated, and failure to consummate the mergers could negatively affect our future business and financial results; and (9) in the event that the mergers are consummated, we will assume certain potential liabilities relating to Moody I, and the results of the combined company will suffer if it does not effectively integrate and manage its expanded operations following the mergers.
+For a detailed discussion of the risks associated with this offering, see "Risk Factors" herein and any risks disclosed in the supplements hereto.

-O: Who will choose which investments to make?
+Q: Who will choose which investments to make?

-A: Our advisor, Moody National Advisor II, LLC, selects investments for us based on specific investment objectives and criteria and subject to the direction, oversight and approval of our board of directors.
+A: Our advisor selects investments for us based on specific investment objectives and criteria and subject to the direction, oversight and approval of our board of directors.